ggpasqualino/workshop-elixir-game-of-life/README.md

 Now, let's open this repository in our favorite code editor and start coding!

+Let's start together, then we will continue in small groups of 2 to 3 people.

 ![moments later](https://media.giphy.com/media/xUPJPnaANa5SFyTlTi/giphy.gif)

-We can create new generations of the game correctly, but how can we vizualize it?
+Now that we can create new generations of the game based on the current one, let's render it to the termnal using the module [GameRenderer](lib/game_renderer.ex) within this repository.
-There is a module [GameRenderer](lib/game_renderer.ex) in this repository that we can use as base to render one generation of the game.

 ![](docs/rendered-game.png)

-Now that looks cool!
+That looks cool!
-Let's close now with the game playing itself.
-For that, we will use a GenServer.
+To close, let's make the game play itself usinng a [GenServer](game_server.ex) we have defined.